alinapalacios05/codingprojects/README.md

 completed for review and grading.

-Lab 2: Statistics
+Lab 2: Sorting Data

 Link to Lab 2 for more details: https://www.cs.swarthmore.edu/~chaganti/cs31/s20/labs/lab02/
-Overview: We implemented a program called Lab_2_stats.c that sorts floating point numbers using a sorting algorithm of your choice in C. The program read a collection of unsorted floats from a file, stored those floats in an array, provided some information about the floats to the user, sorted them from smallest magnitude to largest magnitude (i.e., ascending order), and printed them out in sorted form to the user.
+Overview: We implemented a program called Lab_2_sorter.c that sorts floating point numbers using a sorting algorithm of your choice in C. The program read a collection of unsorted floats from a file, stored those floats in an array, provided some information about the floats to the user, sorted them from smallest magnitude to largest magnitude (i.e., ascending order), and printed them out in sorted form to the user.
 Collaborator(s): Alex Comaniciu, Maria Quiroz